-Steven P. Solow is co-head of Katten's Environmental practice and co-head of the White Collar Defense, Internal Investigations and Compliance practice in the firm's Washington, DC office.
-Steve is also a member of Katten’s Board of Directors and the Executive Committee.
+Steven P. Solow is co-head of Katten's Environmental and Workplace Safety practice and co-head of the White Collar, Investigations and Compliance practice in the firm's Washington, DC office.
+Steve is also a member of Katten's Board of Directors and the Executive Committee.
 He focuses his practice on business crimes, internal investigations, corporate compliance and security programs and environmental civil and criminal litigation.
 He represents and counsels corporations and business associations regarding their legal and regulatory obligations, develops integrated compliance programs that address corporate and government expectations and represents both corporate and individual clients in white collar cases.
+Clients say Steve "understands the business aspects as well as the legal aspects, and he understands the company's viewpoint" (Chambers USA).

 Steve advises chemical, energy, utility, homebuilding, construction, pipeline, shipping and technology companies on a range of regulatory matters, including enforcement defense, internal investigations, litigation, compliance issues and homeland security matters.
 He counsels senior management and corporate boards of directors on corporate best practices and Sarbanes-Oxley compliance.
 Major energy companies seek Steve's advice on the regulatory standards applicable to all energy sources—including hydraulic fracturing—as well as security and site vulnerability assessments.
 He also provides experienced representation to major international shipping concerns in connection with maritime and environmental matters involving the US Coast Guard and other agencies.